-Each applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to one another, and to ICANN.
+An objector must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant, and to ICANN (except that confidential communications between the DRSP and objector shall not be provided to ICANN).

-ICANN will publish a document on its website identifying all objections shortly after the deadline for filing objections has passed (refer to Item 1 above).
+ICANN will publish an announcement on its website identifying all objections shortly after the deadline for filing objections has passed.
 Objections will not be published before that deadline.